 Obesity — A Matter of Life and Death

-More than one-third of adults (36%) classified as obese during 2011-2014, according to the U.S. Department of Health and Human Services.
+More than one-third of adults (36 percent) classified as obese during 2011-2014, according to the U.S. Department of Health and Human Services.
 For many, severe obesity is a matter of life and death.
 Many people who are seriously overweight have tried different diets, medications and professional weight-loss services for years without long-term success.
 Manatee Memorial Hospital offers weight-loss surgery that can help seriously overweight people get the long-term weight loss they need.

 What is Weight-Loss Surgery?